What You Need To Know Before You Move To Croatia

 These are relative to where you’re from and your current expectations.
 For us, they were and are;

-• The cost of living (from a Croatian wage) is very high.
-If, however, you have a foreign income or savings, then the cost of living is okay.
+2. The high cost of living in Croatia.
+It’s important to understand that Croatia’s cost of living from a Croatian wage is even worse.
+If, however, you have a foreign monthly income or savings, then the cost of living is okay

-• The bureaucracy.
+4. The Croatian bureaucracy.
 This factor is the most difficult to accept.
 Things take a LONG time to be processed and an even longer time to ensure that you’ve completed the steps required.
-Simple tasks like submitting a visa application will take weeks, if not months, of running around.
+Simple tasks like submitting a visa application will take weeks, if not months, of running around

-• Outside of summer, there is a reduced capacity for places to eat and things to do if you live on the Dalmatian Coast, so I always advise people to be mindful of what they plan to do in the colder months.
-Travel, freelance work, a hobby, something to keep you busy.
-Of course, if you have children, then they keep you busy.
+5. Outside of summer, there is a reduced capacity for places to eat and things to do if you live on the Dalmatian Coast, so I always advise people to be mindful of what they plan to do in the colder months: travel, freelance work, a hobby, something to keep you busy.
+Of course, if you have children, then they keep you busy

 4 Quick And Simple Things You Need To Know If You’re Moving To Croatia